charlocharlie/nodecg-for-smash/Readme.md

     Each player can have a stock icon with costume and sponsor icon displayed on the overlay now.
     The team colors feature is completely removed.
 * **New default font.** The stream-side font I chose was Franklin Gothic Cond Demi and Franklin Gothic Cond Medium.
 These are included in the repository.
+* **State outlines.** Added US state outlines to country flag icon list.
+Easier to identify than state flags.
+* **Crew roster update.** Added multi-game support, character icons for each player, and new styling changes.
+Roster graphic now only displays populated player fields.
+Empty fields will be hidden.

 ###Development changes